Frank Gannett: Early life and education

-The rise of a media mogul
+Career

-In the summer of 1898, Gannett joined the Syracuse Herald news staff, but quickly decided to forgo this job in favor of returning to Cornell for his master's degree.
+In the summer of 1898, Gannett joined the Syracuse Herald news staff, and quickly decided to forgo this job in favor of returning to Cornell University for his master's degree.
 Upon his return, Gannett was bombarded with requests for his news about Cornell from the newspapers clients he had served as an undergraduate.
-Ironically, Gannett became so busy meeting these demands that he never found time to register for graduate classes that fall.
-He returned to Cornell the following year determined to complete his graduate degree, but would not stay for long.
+Gannett became so busy meeting these demands that he never found time to register for graduate classes that fall.
+He returned to Cornell University the following year determined to complete his graduate degree, but did not stay long.
 In the early weeks of 1899, Gannett was offered the secretarial position for William McKinley's Commission to visit the Philippines, and by March he arrived in Manila.
 Gannett stayed in the Philippines for a year, learning of foreign politics and culture.
 Upon his return, he accepted a job as city editor for the Ithaca News.
-He would also become editor of the Pittsburg Index in 1905.
+He also became editor of the Pittsburg Index in 1905.

-In 1906 Gannett became half owner of the daily newspaper the Elmira Gazette.
+In 1906, Gannett became half owner of the daily newspaper the Elmira Gazette.
 Within the year, Gannett merged the Elmira Gazette and Elmira Star forming the Elmira Star-Gazette, which is still in circulation.
 Throughout his career, Gannett was known as "The Great Hyphenator".
 The media magnate was known to buy and merge money-losing dailies to create profit.
 Six years later, in 1912 the partners also purchased the Ithaca Journal.
 Gannett left Elmira in 1918, when he and his partner, Erwin Davenport turned their sights to Rochester, New York where a "politico-journalistic dog fight" between three evening newspapers caught their eye.
 Gannett and his partner sought to buy The Union and Advertiser and the Times, but they required $250,000 in cash.
 The two partners raised the money through friends and bank loans.
-Once the newspapers were purchased they were merged into the Rochester Times-Union.
+Once purchased, the newspapers were merged into the Rochester Times-Union.

-Gannett moved his headquarters to Rochester to supervise the news end of his newly acquired newspaper.
-The company's headquarters would remain in Rochester until 1986, when it was relocated to Arlington County, Virginia.
+Gannett moved his headquarters to Rochester, New York, to supervise the news end of his newly acquired newspaper.
+The company's headquarters remained in Rochester until 1986, when it was relocated to Arlington County, Virginia.
 Gannett and Davenport lived in a hotel walking distance from their offices.
 Gannett spent his time tracking down news while Davenport searched for advertisers.
-It was also in Rochester that Gannett met his wife, Caroline Werner; they married in March 1920.
+While in Rochester, Gannett met his wife, Caroline Werner; they married in March 1920.
 By 1922, Gannett and Davenport were seeing signs of success.
 The Times-Union had downed its competition, the Post-Express, and was beginning to turn a profit.
 This success, though, did not anticipate the arrival of fellow newspaper businessman William Randolph Hearst.